zulfink/EventManager/README.md

 - [] users can see active/live events

-- [] users can register on events

-- [] user can see events they have registered on

 - [] club admins can create/update/delete their events

-- [] club admins can see and download csv of all registered users for their events

 - [] clubs admins can add other admins to their clubs